KateDetsyk/Ukrainians-in-Films/README.md

 # Ukrainians-in-Films
 This project is about ukrainian actors in Hollywood.
-Program can gives a list with all ukrainian actor, films with them and films with specific rate. in directory docs are all stages of cource work.
+Program is intended to found films with ukrainian actors and actresses.
+Incoming data - file with ucrainian actors.
+Output data - file with actors and films.